aklump/data/README.md

     $value = $data->get($a, 'b.c', 'e');
     $value === 'c';

+## Data::set()
+Unconditionally sets a value at path.

+## Data::ensure()
+Ensures that a path is set, does not overwrite if the key/property exists.

 ## Data::fill()
-This method will fill in only if a path is empty.
-By default the test for empty is based on the the type of the replacement value, and will only be replaced in such circumstance.
+This is a conditional setter method.
+It will fill in only if a path is empty (or based on some other test see example 3).

 ### Example 1
     <?php